eli-samuel/X-BOT/README.md

 ## _Full Release Notes and Information_

 ## About
-X-BOT is a discord bot desgined to provide entertainment, as well as some utilities.
+X-BOT is a Discord bot desgined to provide entertainment, as well as some utilities.
 This bot serves as a playground for us to implement our own functionalities to either give people a laugh or automate certain tasks.

 ## Main features
 - Basic Anti-spam filter